adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/image/v2/image/README.md

 4. `./lazyThreshold` - defines the number of pixel an image is getting loaded before it gets visible and lazy loading is enabled.
 Default is set to 0.
 5.  `./enableDmFeatures` - if `true`, Dynamic Media features are enabled.
-6. `./enableAssetDelivery` - If `true`, assets will be delivered through Dynamic Media.
+6. `./enableAssetDelivery` - If `true`, assets will be delivered through the Asset Delivery system (based on Dynamic Media for AEMaaCS).
 This will also enable optimizations based on
    [content negotiation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation).
 Currently, this optimization is available only for webp.

 ### Edit Dialog Properties